Alesiankova/Data-analytics-projects/07. Creating custom event dashboard for aggrigator news/README.md

-## Project - "Creating custom event dashboard for aggrigator news"
+## Project - "Creating custom event dashboard for news aggregator"
 ___
 ### Project description
 It is necessary to make a dashboard showing the interaction of users with cards.
 In the course of work, I unloaded data from the database, made a dashboard and a presentation